pjbiggs/SING_aotearoa_2019/README.md

 1. Simply replace the value "XXXX" with the value in the 'sample' in the table above.
 2. Save the file with a different name.
 3. As described above, run the code line by line.
-Allow time for things to happen (some are quick, ome not so).
+Allow time for things to happen (some are quick, some not so).

 Ok, looking at the code, what does it say?
+You can ignore the next bit if you want:

+> Define all our variables
+> Make the correct file from the reference for bowtie2 to use
+> Make an index of that file (useful for later)
+> Map your reads to the reference to make a SAM file
+> Convert this to a BAM file, sort it and index it
+> Run a separate command to generate a further text output file

-Please do not worry too much about the detail, if you can edit the code and get a resulting mapping file that is great, as we can then go on to the next bit.
-However, in brief:
+Please do not worry too much about the detail, if you can edit the code and get a resulting mapping file that is great, as we can then go on to the next part.

 ### Getting an idea of the mapping as a whole